 - More than anxiety and depression, ADHD can create highly adverse outcomes in life, around education, employment, driving, divorce, bankruptcy, and substance abuse.

 - Moreover, ADHD seldom travels alone: 75 percent of adults with ADHD have a co-existing condition.

 - People with ADHD are also more vulnerable to developing PTSD.
 And poorly managed ADHD itself can lead to traumatizing situations.
 It is a constantly compounding problem.
 So, reactions can be outsized and “hair-trigger.”

-Please imagine John—a very dark-skinned, athletically built African American—living in a mostly white area.
+Please imagine John—a very dark-skinned, athletically built African American—living in an overwhelmingly white area.
 You can see how the reality of “racial profiling” can justifiably exacerbate his fear and potential hair-trigger reaction, especially after past encounters with law enforcement.
 People with ADHD can seem to be “acting guilty” when they are simply terrified and feeling powerless.

-At the last meeting he attended, John told me about a recent incident, where he was just standing in the driveway of his girlfriend’s residence and a police officer came up to talk to him.
-He broke out in a sweat and no doubt acted “suspicious.”
+At the last meeting he attended, John told me about a recent incident.
+He was just standing in the driveway of his girlfriend’s residence and a police officer came up to talk to him.
+He broke out in a sweat, no doubt appearing “suspicious.”
 But he was scared, scared of being helpless in an overwhelming situation and knowing that he might not be able to control his responses.